AirshipCMS/Docs/14-Page-Templates.md

 ## Page Templates Location
 Your page template should be located in the `/compartments/templates/` directory.

-The filename should exactly match what is set as the `Template` name in the Modify section in the admin.

-Example project structure with an about and signup page:
+The filename of the template should exactly match what is set as the `template` name in the Modify section for the page in Airship CMS.
+If you set the template in Airship CMS, you can immediately `airship land` the project to generate a template file with the proper name.
+Here is an example of a project with `about` and `signup` pages:
 ```
 compartments
 .